Oklahoma Horse Racing Betting – Comparing The Best Horse Racing Betting Sites in Oklahoma

 The place bet is where you select a horse to finish in either first or second place.

 A show bet is where your horse can finish anywhere in the top three places.
 The order doesn’t matter for either the show or place bets as the payout will be the same regardless.

 The exacta bet is where you pick the two horses to finish in 1st or 2nd place, and in the correct order.

 A trifecta bet is where you pick the three horses to finish 1st, 2nd, and 3rd, in the correct order.

 A superfecta bet is where you pick four horses to finish in the correct order for the top four spots.

 A Daily Double bet is where you need to pick the winner of the first two races of a meeting.

 Pick bets are extensions of the Daily Double and include the number of races per pick number.
 For instance, a Pick 3 bet would need the winners of the first three races at that meeting while a Pick 4 would need the winner of the first races.

-The table below gives you a better idea of how each of these bets and how they work in Oklahoma state.
+The table below gives you a better idea of how each of these bets and how work in Oklahoma state.